Editor’s Note: This marketing infographic is part of our 25 part series.

 “Businesses have the ability to decode the intention of customers.

 So it’s all about the visitor in behavioral marketing.
-Use all that gathered data to tailor your every move, and each piece of created content, to supporting your visitor’s experience in a relevant and valuable way.
+Use all that gathered data to support your visitor’s experience in a relevant and valuable way.

 Make your conversion funnel feel more like this:

 Closing Thoughts on Behavioral Marketing

 Knowing your visitors inside out before they convert can help you better understand their needs, behaviors, and desires.

 When you’ve got these details nailed down, you can truly tailor your campaign to each unique visitor experience, which can help nurture your visitors down the conversion funnel.

 It’s about having all the behavioral measurements, characteristics and styles line up so you can create the perfect fit.